Cool into the Holiday Weekend, Hot Out - KION546

 FORECAST

-Rest of Thursday: Partly cloudy on the coast with clouds sticking to the south side of the bay.
-A few thin, high clouds may also pass through.
-Expect coastal highs in the upper 50s to low 70s—warmest on the north side of the bay—and upper 60s to mid 80s inland.
-Winds pick up in the afternoon and may get gusty for valleys and on the east side of the bay.
+Friday: A few low clouds on the south side of the bay during the afternoon, otherwise sunny and fairly seasonable with highs in the upper 50s to low 70s on the coast and upper 60s to low 90s inland.
+Winds will pick up in the afternoon and evening for the valleys.

-Overnight: Low clouds fill in around the bay and adjacent valleys.
-Patchy fog possible for inland valleys and in the near coastal hills.
+Overnight: Widespread low clouds with patchy drizzle likely.
 Lows in the 40s-50s.

 -------------------------------------------------------------------------